-- The interventions put in place do not require any funding - The school's own funding covers the cost of the interventions - The PEP for that term hasn't been completed - The PEP is deemed not to be of high quality, with SMART targets, through the Virtual School Quality Assurance process. - The school is not sharing the relevant attainment, progress and attendance data through the 'My Telford' portal.
+- The interventions put in place do not require any funding. - The school's own funding covers the cost of the interventions. - The PEP for that term hasn't been completed.

+- The PEP is deemed not to be of high quality, with SMART targets, through the Virtual School Quality Assurance process. - The school is not sharing the relevant attainment, progress, and attendance data through the 'Synergy' portal. - Pupil premium plus funding is not provided for pupils with an EHCP who are placed in an independent school setting, or any pupil placed in a residential setting with education will not usually receive PPG+ separately.
+The funding provided to commission the placement is based on meeting the full needs of the child.
+However, in exceptional circumstances based on evidence of need, PPG+ funding may be allocated by the Virtual School Head Teacher.

 2.4.
-Use of PPG for Extra-Curricular Activities
+Use of PPG+ for Extra-Curricular Activities

-PPG can be used to support in school extracurricular activities if these can contribute to the outcomes above.
-For example, this could be used to fund music tuition for a student if this contributes towards 'wider achievement' e.g. in an area in which the child is gifted and talented.
+PPG+ can be used to support in school extracurricular activities if these can contribute to the outcomes above.
+For example, this could be used to fund music tuition for a student if this contributes towards 'wider achievement' e.g., in an area in which the child is gifted and talented.